fuzzylogicxx/fuzzylogic/posts/jank-free-responsive-images.md

 Here’s how to improve performance and prevent layout _jank_ when browsers load responsive images.
 ---

-Since the dawn of the Responsive Web Design era many of us – in our rush to make images flexible and adaptive – stopped applying the HTML `width` and `height` attributes to our images.
+Since the advent of the Responsive Web Design era many of us, in our rush to make images flexible and adaptive, stopped applying the HTML `width` and `height` attributes to our images.
 Instead we’ve let CSS handle the image, setting a `width` or `max-width` of 100% so that our images can grow and shrink but not extend beyond the width of their parent container.

 However there was a side-effect in that browsers load text first and images later, and if an image’s dimensions are not specified in the HTML then the browser can’t assign appropriate space to it before it loads.
 Then, when the image finally loads, this _bumps_ the layout – affecting surrounding elements in a nasty, _janky_ way.